Remote work study: Our findings and tips

 It seems that we implemented enough virtual meetings in our working process.
-The next step is to strive towards maximum efficiency, where all the participants are prepared, the agenda is clear and everyone stays on point.
+The next step is to strive towards maximum efficiency where all the participants are prepared, the agenda is clear, and everyone stays on point.
 That should lead to fewer meetings without compromising clarity.

-Break weekly objectives into smaller tasks
+4. Break weekly objectives into smaller tasks

 That’s why it’s better to over-communicate, especially in the beginning.
 Focus on written communication, include everyone involved, and explain things that might seem obvious.
 That doesn’t mean you have to write long emails, but rather aim to communicate everything in a direct, succinct way.
 Get feedback from your team and managers and learn how much information they need to work smoothly.

-What we think works best is updates via short calls where you can see how everyone is doing and time tracking, which can be used to detect potential problems and improve workflows and work processes if you notice certain tasks are taking longer than they should.
+What we think works best is updates via short calls where you can see how everyone is doing, and time tracking, which can be used to detect potential problems and improve workflows and work processes if you notice certain tasks are taking longer than they should.

 We also asked our employees how their manager should support their efforts:

-- 64% believe that management should clearly and regularly communicate business results and strategy
+- 64% believe that management should clearly and regularly communicate business results and strategy.

-- 71% of respondents agreed that greater autonomy is welcome and allows more self-initiative and decision-making
+- 71% of respondents agreed that greater autonomy is welcome and allows more self-initiative and decision-making.

-- 81% of employees believe that a leader must understand that trusting them is more important than ever when working from home
+- 81% of employees believe that a leader must understand that trusting them is more important than ever when working from home.

 If you encourage your employees to keep a journal of what went wrong and what worked well, you can improve your remote working process every month or so and continuously improve your efficiency.

-Remote work can be more productive
+5. Remote work can be more productive

-When assessing their own productivity at work from home, 46% of employees believe that they are more productive when they work from home, 39% believe that there is no difference in productivity, and 15% estimate they are not as productive.
+When assessing their own productivity when working from home, 46% of employees believe that they are more productive when they work from home, 39% believe that there is no difference in productivity, and 15% estimate they are not as productive.
 As remote workers often tend to struggle with productivity, this result was a bit surprising but definitely encouraging.

-Feeling isolated is an issue that shouldn’t be overlooked
+6. Feeling isolated is an issue that shouldn’t be overlooked

-Another challenge a lot of remote workers face is loneliness or lack of socializing with their colleagues.
+Another challenge a lot of remote workers face is loneliness or a lack of socializing with their colleagues.

 - 17% of our employees definitely see this as the biggest con of remote work and an additional 42% of our employees somewhat agree with this statement.

 - 41% think that face-to-face calls before meetings can help resolve this issue.
-If we push this idea a bit further, we could also organize after-work online hangouts on Friday or have group activities (e.g. morning yoga) via webcam for those interested.
+If we push this idea a bit further, we could also organize after-work online hangouts on Friday or have group activities (e.g., morning yoga) via webcam for those interested.
 An official Slack channel for non-business related discussions can help as well.

 When we asked our employees what they like best about working from home, the answers were mostly related to “not driving to work”.
-They enjoyed saving time, money and "nerves" they otherwise lose in traffic jams.
+They enjoyed saving the time, money and "nerves" they otherwise lose in traffic jams.

 A calmer environment where it’s easier to focus and be productive was another common reason.
 Some of our employees also said that scheduling flexibility helped them with their work-life balance.